playcanvas/engine/README.md

 This will output to `build/playcanvas.js.map`

-Note: The preprocessor is ignored when generating the source map as it breaks the mapping.
-This means that all debug and profiling code is included in the engine build when generating the source map.

 ## PlayCanvas Editor

 The PlayCanvas Engine is an open source engine which you can use to create HTML5 apps/games.
 In addition to the engine, we also make the [PlayCanvas Editor](https://playcanvas.com/):